Johnnie Notions: Other occupations

+A wig stretcher made by Johnnie Notions for the Cheynes of Tangwick.

 Notions was considered someone who could apply his manual skills to many different trades and crafts.
 He was described during his lifetime as "a singular instance of an uncommon variety of talents, being a tailor, a joiner, a clock and watch-mender, a blacksmith, and a physician".
 He was additionally attributed with being (at various periods throughout his life) a farmer, fisherman, and weaver.

 Archivist Brian Smith at the Shetland Museum and Archives recounts how he is said to have been assigned the nickname "Notions", which he was called by his contemporaries:...[the name "Notions"] was bestowed on him by a member of the Gifford family.
 (Note: The Giffords of Busta, "the most prosperous merchant-laird [s] in the islands") According to this story, Williamson was at Gifford's house, presumably on business, and the landlord asked him to rid his house of 'checks', small noisy wood-boring beetles.
 Williamson looked behind the clock and cleared away a mass of creepy crawlies.
 'You hear no more checks now,' he said.
 Gifford replied, fatuously, 'What a notions!'Notions is also said to have constructed a complex functional miniature watermill, which was based on a mill which he had only viewed a single time.
 It was capable of performing the same function of bleaching as the original mill through the power of a hand-turned crank.

 The only known remaining work of Notions is a wig stretching block that was made for James Cheyne, 7th Laird of Tangwick (the great-grandfather of Sir William Watson Cheyne), who was the laird of the area around Eshaness.
 The block is said to have been made in the image of a man from Hillswick who contracted smallpox and was treated by Notions.
 It is made from a worm-eaten piece of wood, the holes of which were filled with smaller pieces of wood to portray the smallpox scars on the man's face.
 The wig block is now kept in the Shetland Museum.